ngocdh236/restaurants-search-endpoint/README.md

 ## Testing

-1. Make sure the app is running in local environment

-2. Go to folder 'app' in the project directory
+1. Go to folder 'app' in the project directory

-3. Run tests:
+2. Run tests:

    `pytest`